Eliminate complexity and save time with easy-to-use Hyper-V cloning

 Store, Copy and Clone Virtual Machines and Host Settings With 5nine Manager

 Eliminate the need to perform the same routine operations over and over again.
-5nine Manager allows you to create exact clones of VMs in just a few clicks.
-You can also customize your clones to meet your unique requirements, including name, path for VM data, and destination folder for storage and configuration purposes.
+5nine Manager allows you to create exact clones of VMs in just a few clicks – while giving you the ability to customize your clones to meet your unique requirements, including name, path for VM data, and destination folder for storage and configuration purposes.
 5nine Manager also provides an intuitive, step-by-step wizard that guides you through every step of the Hyper-V cloning process – no PowerShell required.

 - Convert existing VMs into templates for later use.
 Attach files like VHD, VHDX and ISOs to your templates